l50/goutils/logging/README.md

 Println(...interface{})
 ```

-Println for SlogLogger logs the provided arguments as a line using slog library.
+Println for ColoredLogger logs the provided arguments as a line
-The arguments are converted to a string using fmt.Sprint.
+in the specified color.
+The arguments are handled in the manner
+of fmt.Println.

 ---